 Deceased pets recovered from plane in Florida river

-JACKSONVILLE, Fla. – Authorities say deceased pets have been recovered from a chartered jet that ran into a river at a Florida military base.
+JACKSONVILLE, Fla. – Deceased pets have been recovered from a chartered jet that ran into a river at a Florida military base.

 Naval Air Station Jacksonville said in a statement late Sunday that a dog and two cats were recovered in their carriers from the Boeing 737 that skidded into the St. Johns River after landing at Naval Air Station Jacksonville.